Algos-hub/dotfiles/README.md

 This configuration also requires a [Nerd Font](https://www.nerdfonts.com/) to be installed.
 Currently I use the JetBrains-Mono Regular.

+This repo was designed to be used with GNU [`stow`](https://www.gnu.org/software/stow/), so setting everything up should be as simple as writing `stow $directory_name` from the root of this repo.

 # Tmux configuration

 <details>